• Skip to primary navigation

 This cheesecake bakes in a water bath to ensure gentle, even baking and to help to avoid cracks in the top of your cheesecake.
 Definitely check out the recipe notes for details on baking in a water bath!
 To make the cheesecake:

-• Combine the sugar and lemon zest in a stand mixer and run the mixer to release the flavor from the zest.
+• Combine the sugar and lemon zest in a stand mixer and mix to release the oils from the zest.

 • Add cream cheese and mix until smooth and creamy.
 Next, add eggs one at a time and mix to incorporate.